jintazheng/jintazheng.github.io/_pages/about.md

 I am a final-year PhD student advised by Prof. [Eugene Zhang](https://web.engr.oregonstate.edu/~zhange/) in the EECS at Oregon State University.
 I hold a Bachelor's degree (honor) in Computer Science from Sichuan University.

-I have been working in different areas from scratch:
+I have been working in those areas from scratch:
 1) Non-Euclidean geometries and Orbifolds.
 2) Immerse humans into virtual soundscapes.
 3) Volume rendering.